JCSheeron/Neovim/ReadMe_neovimSetup.md

 Note that in the pandoc-xnos documentation, it says that any use of `pandoc-citeproc` or `--bibliography=FILE` should come after the `pandoc-xnos` filter call.

+# Setup svim
+Usage: Use the script `svim <file>` as an alternative to `sudo vim <file>`.
+It manages .orig files better, and has its own look and nvim configuration.

+I created a bash script (`svim.sh`) and a vim initialization file (`init_snvim.vim`) that work together to
+* Use Vim for sudo editing
+* Create a separate config (without all the plugins) for sudo editing.
+It was thought looking different and having the ability to have a different config while editing would be a good thing.
+* Manage the creation of .orig files.

+The `svim.sh` script and the `init_snvim.vim` file are already in the  neovim repo.

+**One additional step:** It is easiest to use if you create a link to this script in a path that is already in the `$PATH` variable e.g.:
+`ln -s $HOME/.config/nvim/svim.sh $HOME/.config/bin/svim` (note I left the .sh off the link, so usage should be `svim <file>` from anywhere once this link is in the path.